ArtosSystems/docs-legacy/source/index.html.md

 ## Create Event
 Firstly, we'd recommend you create an event.
 Events are the foundation of any content on the Protocol and must be in place before tickets can be issued.

 Using our RESTful API, you can create events on the protocol direct from your language of choice.
-Here, we'll explore how you can use the API to:

-  - Create a new event
-  - Set parameters for your event

 ### Method: `POST`